1 Corinthians Chapter Nine

 1 Corinthians 9:19

-Though I am free and belong to no man, I make myself a slave to everyone, to win as many as possible.
+For although I am a free man, not bound to do anyone's bidding, I have made myself a slave to all in order to win as many people as possible.

 Paul demonstrates his humility in the fact that he does not demand his rights as an apostle but instead serves all men.
 The "make myself a slave" is not simply talking about serving but instead is speaking of an attitude.
 Paul considered everyone else to be better than himself (that is the attitude of a slave).
 The purpose of this attitude was to win others to Christ and that should be our purpose in life as well.